andreciornavei/pizza_canvas/README.md

 A javascript library to build pizza with canvas

 ## About
-- This library helps you to build a pizza with a drag and drop interface;
+- This library helps you to build a pizza with an api interface;
+- In the example was used an library from jqueryui to make a drag and drop experience;
 - I have disposed an api to access some commands of library, like:
     - set tray asset background
     - set number of slices
     - set asset to slice
     - remove asset from slice
-    - preview a slice on mouse dragging over
+    - preview a slice on mouse position over
     - identify slice by mouse position
     - clear assets

-## No dependences is needed
+## No dependences is needed to use the lib
 Just open index.html on browser and see the magic happen.